Fort Worth Area: A TMDL Project for Legacy Pollution

 Status

-In 2001, the City of Fort Worth began implementation of mitigation measures, including a hazardous waste collection center and evaluation of remediation strategies.
+In 2001, the City of Fort Worth began implementing mitigation measures, including a hazardous waste collection center and evaluating remediation strategies.

 In November 2005, the Texas Department of State Health Services (DSHS) collected fish tissue samples from Como, Fosdic, and Echo lakes to reassess the risk associated with consuming fish from those areas.
 As a result of the study, DSHS lifted the fish possession ban on Lake Como, modified the ban on Fosdic Lake to a consumption advisory, and retained the ban on Echo Lake.